daikichidaze/resume_jp/index_en.md

 ## WORK EXPERIENCE
 ### TT Network Integration （Thailand） Co., Ltd.,    Bangkok Thailand (August 2019 - Present)

 **New business planner / Software engineer**
 - Launch the New business development department
 - New business planning
 - Corporate planning

 ### KOZO KEIKAKU ENGINEERING Inc.,    Tokyo Japan (April 2016 - June 2019)

 **Mathematical optimization engineer / consultant**
-- Project reader / Data Scientist / System Engineer
+- Project leader / Data Scientist / System Engineer
 - Educator in the department
   - I restructured the department's education system, which had been in a state of disarray.
     - There was an urgent need to improve the skills of junior members because of internal resource transfers.

 ## EDUCATION

 - Tokyo Metropolitan University, Department of Chemistry    March 2016
   - Major: Cosmo chemistry / Geochemistry / Inorganic analytical chemistry